A History of Bible Training Institutions in Austria, Part II, from Ampflwang until the closing of Wallsee in 1999

 I always told people that the Austrian Bible Institute was a "miracle school".
 At a meeting of the Board in 1989, I said that, in God's eyes,

-The others looked at me like I was crazy and asked how I could make such an assertion.
+The other Board members looked at me like I was crazy and asked how I could make such an assertion.
 I explained that God was more concerned about his

 church than anything else in Austria.
 Our school was the only Bible School and was important for the future of the Austrian church.